telerik/kendo-vue/docs/getting-started/typescript-options-api.md

 ---

-# Get Started with Kendo UI for Vue Native Components with TypeScript and Options API
+# Get Started with Kendo UI for Vue

 This tutorial will help you develop a simple app that includes a native Vue Data Grid component.
 To achieve this, you will build a project using [Vite](https://vitejs.dev/) and the [Vue Composition API](https://github.com/telerik/kendo-vue/tree/master/getting-started-javascript-options-api) paired with TypeScript.